What Fish Are Biting in Tampa Bay Right Now? (May Fishing Report)

 Current conditions:

-• Schools of redfish are active on shallow flats
+• Schools of redfish remain active on shallow grass flats

 Speckled Trout and Other Species

-Speckled trout fishing has also been steady, especially in grassy areas and slightly deeper water.
+Speckled trout fishing has remained solid across grassy areas and slightly deeper flats.

 • Spanish mackerel